danix13/DnsGhost/README.md

 # DnsGhost
 Want to run a server on a dynamic IP address?
 Allows a server to periodically report its IP address.
 Code to allow clients to find the server.

-Install the web application on a static IP address machine e.g. http://ownmeca0.w15.wh-2.com/DnsGhost/
+Install the web application on a static IP address machine and restore the database *.bak on a SQL server 2012 or higher e.g. http://ownmeca0.w15.wh-2.com/DnsGhost/